NefixEstrada/urlshortener/README.md

 # URL Shortener

-This is a simple URL shortener
+This is a simple URL shortener.
+You can visit it live at [https://short.nefixestrada.com](https://short.nefixestrada.com)

 ## Tech stack